bdarcus/courses-intro-human-geography/glossary.md

 # Spatial Interaction

 Accessibility
-:   How easy it is to access a place.
-For example, for
+:   A characteristic of a _place_.
+How easy it is to access a place.
+For
-    much of human history, coastal locations with good natural harbors provided greatly enhanced accessibilty.
-Conversely, a location in a mountainous area often greatly dmininshes accessiblity.
+    example, for much of human history, coastal locations with good natural harbors provided greatly enhanced accessibility.
+Conversely, a location in a mountainous area often greatly diminishes accessibility.

 Complementarity
 :   When considering potential interactions between